conceptdev/xamarin-ios-samples/WatchCalc/README.md

 WatchCalc
 ========

-Apple Watch version of an old calculator watch :-) on watchOS 2 everything runs locally!
+Apple Watch version of an old calculator watch :-) on watchOS 2 (and later) everything runs locally!

 There are two versions:

 * WatchKit on iOS 8 (watchOS 1)
 * watchOS 2
+* watchOS 3

 ![screenshot](WatchOS1/Screenshots/calc1.png "watch")